2,362: Classified Employee Family Opportunity Program for Spouses, Domestic Partners and Dependents

 There is no age limitation for a spouse or a domestic partner.

 Limitations and Course of Study

-The Classified Employee Family Opportunity Program may only be used for undergraduate state-supported courses at the University of Nevada, Reno.
+The Classified Employee Family Opportunity Program may be used for undergraduate and graduate state-supported courses at the University of Nevada, Reno.

 There is no limitation to the number of credits that will be covered for each item (Fall, Spring, Summer I, II, and III).

 Fees covered by this program will be equivalent to the current amount of the grant-in-aid benefit for professional employees and pay for a portion of the base registration fee.

 This program does not pay for the cost of additional fees such as differential registration fees, special course fees, excess credit fees, or books.